dazinator/Xamarin.TestyDroid/README.md

 # TestyDroid

-TestyDroid is a small command line tool, that handles running your unit tests on an android device, and reporting the results back.
+TestyDroid makes automating your android tests (Xamarin Tests App) on an android device really easy.

+It can also output the test report in TeamCity format, so you see all of the tests in TeamCity as part of your build.

+TestyDroid handles all of the following for you:

-1. It will start the android emulator
+1. Starting the android emulator.
-2. It will load the desired AVD and detect when it has successfully booted.
+2. Loading the desired AVD and detecting when it has successfully booted.
-4. It will install your APK package containing your tests
+4. Installing your APK package containing your tests
-5. It will then run your tests using the Instrumentation class (see docs for info)
+5. Launching your tests using the Instrumentation class (see getting started) and collating a report.
-6. It will ensure the emulator is terminated afterwards.
+6. Ensuring the emulator is terminated afterwards.

-Test Results are reported to `STDOUT` when using the default reporter.
-There is the option to specify `TeamCity` as the reporter, in which case test results [will be reported to Team City](https://confluence.jetbrains.com/display/TCD65/Build+Script+Interaction+with+TeamCity) and so will appear in the Team City user interface if invoked during a Team City build.
+Test Results are written to `STDOUT` (console out) by default, however there is the option to specify `TeamCity` as the reporter, in which case test results [will be reported in Team City format](https://confluence.jetbrains.com/display/TCD65/Build+Script+Interaction+with+TeamCity) and so will appear in the Team City user interface if invoked during a Team City build.

 Open to supporting other build systems via custom Reporters.